lostjared/libacidcam/README.md

 # libacidcam

+To watch all the creations I have created with this project checkout my YouTube playlist: https://www.youtube.com/playlist?list=PLUgo--lX2kmr6ikfz0hPlez1-jbGAYuTZ

 When upgrading to new versions of Acid Cam Qt, acidcam-cli or any other project that uses libacidcam:

 Please be sure to recompile, install and relink any applications.